 Taking the above into consideration, RVRN:

-- Strongly condemns these acts and calls on the Greek authorities to ensure the safety of refugees, asylum-seekers, humanitarian workers and the members of civil society.
+- Strongly condemns these acts and calls on the Greek authorities to ensure the safety of refugees, asylum-seekers, humanitarian workers, and members of civil society.

 - Calls on the State to ensure the immediate transfer of asylum seekers from the islands to the mainland to continue their asylum application procedures, as well as the implementation of the anti-racist legislation in full.